MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/determining-whether-a-vidpn-is-supported-on-a-display-adapter.md

 ---
-title: Determining VidPN support on a Display Adapter
+title: Determining VidPN Support on a Display Adapter
 description: This topic describes how the display miniport driver determines whether a particular video present network (VidPN) is supported on a display adapter.
 keywords:
 - video present networks WDK display , determining if supported